domain7/development/_includes/custom_application_project_types.md

 ##### Existing web application re-writes

-  Do you need a more agile development experience?
-Sometimes moving to a more dynamic and agile technology platform is needed to enable a more agile software development environment.
-This is a large undertaking, that we have experience in navigating successfully.
+  Re-writing an in-production software can be a large undertaking, with its own inherent risks.
+We have experience in navigating application re-write projects successfully.